HsiangHung/Machine_Learning_Note/Statistical_Test/t_test/README.md

 t-test is used **when sample size is too small or population standard deviation is unknown**.
 Note we have assumption the sample is approximate normal distribution.

-## When to use t-test rather than Z-test
+## When to use t-test rather than z-test

 Suppose we have sample X = {X1, X2, ....Xn}, the sample mean is <a href="https://www.codecogs.com/eqnedit.php?latex=\bar{X}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\bar{X}" title="\bar{X}" /></a> and the population standard deviation is σ.
 Our null and alternative hypotheses are